Acupuncture Can Help Dogs With Intervertebral Disc Disease

 In addition to type, there are several IVDD stages that are graded by severity.
 Typically, grade I involves pain; grade II, unsteadiness; grade III, weakness that prevents standing or walking; grade IV, paralysis with the ability to feel deep pain when the toes are pinched; and grade V, complete paralysis with loss of deep pain.

-Dogs with grades I through IV will likely be managed with pain meds, muscle relaxants, and strict rest for up to a month, and are often referred for physical therapy or laser treatments.
-Depending on the duration of neurological deficits and amount of pain, surgery may also be recommended for dogs with grades II, III, and IV.
+Dogs with IVDD (grades I through IV) are managed with pain meds, muscle relaxants, and strict rest for up to a month, and are often referred for physical therapy or laser treatments.
+Depending on the duration of neurological deficits and amount of pain, surgery may also be recommended for dogs with grades II, III, and IV intervertebral disc disease.
 Because the disease can change quickly, even dogs diagnosed with lower-grade IVDD need regular exams to ensure that the condition doesn’t progress.

 IVDD surgery removes compromised discs, hemorrhage, and adjacent bone compressing the spinal cord.
 With severe disease, it’s the best chance for a dog to walk again.
 It does, of course, also entail expenses and risks that not everyone is able or willing to take, which begs the question: What other options are there?